Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/array-functions-as-window.md

      Using array functions to mimic window-functions alike behavior.
 ---

-There are some usecases when you may want to mimic window functions using Arrays - as an optimization step, or to control the memory better / use on-disk spiling, or just if you have old ClickHouse® version.
+There are cases where you may need to mimic window functions using arrays in ClickHouse.
+This could be for optimization purposes, to better manage memory, or to enable on-disk spilling, especially if you’re working with an older version of ClickHouse that doesn't natively support window functions.

-## Running difference sample
+Here’s an example demonstrating how to mimic a window function like runningDifference() using arrays:

+#### Step 1: Create Sample Data
+We’ll start by creating a test table with some sample data:

 ```sql
 DROP TABLE IS EXISTS test_running_difference